Experior Financial Group Logo

 Canadian Prescription Drug Insurance Plans

-Most Canadians have some access to a plan or insurance coverage for prescription drugs through a patchwork of public and/or private insurance and group plans.
-The federal and provincial governments offer different levels of coverage and they decide who is covered and what the patient and plan pays for.
-The publicly-funded drug programs generally provide drug plan coverage for those who are most in need, based on age, income, and medical condition.
-Many Canadians and their family members obtain drug coverage through employment and some Canadians have no effective drug coverage or drug insurance at all, and pay the full price of their prescription drug costs.
-This can get quite costly.
+Many Canadians have access to a plan or insurance coverage for prescription drugs through a combination of public and private insurance, as well as group plans.
+Both federal and provincial governments provide varying levels of coverage, determining who is eligible and the expenses shared between the patient and the drug plan.
+Publicly funded drug programs typically offer coverage to those most in need, considering factors such as age, income, and medical condition.
+A significant number of Canadians and their family members acquire drug coverage through their employment, while some lack effective drug coverage or insurance altogether, resulting in paying the full price for their prescription medications, which can become quite expensive.

-Some employers offer health insurance packages for their employees under group insurance plans.
-If your place of employment does not offer these packages, you may want to invest in a health insurance plan that covers prescription drugs.
+Additionally, some employers provide insurance coverage for their employees through group insurance plans.
+If your employer does not offer such a plan, you may want to consider investing in a health insurance program that includes prescription drug coverage.

-Prescription drug coverage is available with some health insurance plans.
-Publicly-funded government drug programs provide prescription coverage only for those most in need, based on age, income, and medical condition.
+Prescribed medication coverage is available with some insurance plans.
+Publicly-funded government drug programs provide physician’s instruction coverage only for those most in need, based on age, income, and medical condition.
 In most cases, Canadians pay for their prescription medications out of pocket.
-Some health insurance plans do cover prescription drugs, but not all medications are covered.
+Some insurance plans do cover treatment for specific circumstances, but not all medications are covered.
+Public prescription drugs plans decide which medications are included and the conditions for eligible beneficiaries.

 Life insurance for children